sparksistaken/sparksistaken/README.md

 > [!NOTE]
-> all my repos are under the MIT Licence
+> All repositories under the @sparksistaken GitHub account are licensed under the MIT License.

 >
-> < MIT License
+>  MIT License
 >
 > Copyright (c) 2025 Sparks
 >